Development of gross motor skills in 4-month-old babies. Follow your baby’s milestones step by step.

 -

-They turn their head in all directions to follow a toy with their eyes when lying on their back or stomach.
+They turn their head in all directions to follow a toy with their eyes when lying on their stomach or on their back.

 -